Hedge accounting

 Hedge accounting is an accountancy practice, the aim of which is to provide an offset to the mark-to-market movement of the derivative in the profit and loss account.

+Types

 There are two types of hedge recognized.
 For a fair value hedge, the offset is achieved either by marking-to-market an asset or a liability which offsets the P&L movement of the derivative.
-For a cash flow hedge, some of the derivative volatility is placed into a separate component of the entity's equity called the cash flow hedge reserve.
+For a "cash flow hedge", variability in the position's cash flows is reduced, and placed into a separate component of the entity's equity called the "cash flow hedge reserve".